Kito-Ackerman/KitoDots/README.md

 ## Alacritty
 Alacritty is my terminal.
 I found it very quick in tasks and customizable.
 I edit yaml file to match up with my palenight theme

+##Openbox
+The new entry of my config.
+I use it for chill when i wouldn't i tiling wm, maybe for testing some programs or for show something to someones.
+I know the openbox config are quite bloated but it is ok for the use i would give to this wm

+### Polybar
+polybar is the best bar for any wm.
+Is a bit bloat but looks absolutely gorgeous !
+I have a lots of files beacouse i installed archcraft and it is shipped with a lot of themes. and i would play whit them